Our celebration of St. Patrick’s Day would not be complete without showcasing the Irish flag on our dining room table!

-And you thought you were just going to look at pretty pictures today!
+And you thought you were just going to look at pretty pictures of an Irish Flag Centerpiece today!

-This centerpiece is a riff on a flag centerpiece I did pre-blogging for the 4th of July in the USA.
+This Irish Flag Centerpiece is a riff on a flag centerpiece I did pre-blogging for the 4th of July in the USA.
 That time, I dyed rice red and blue to complete the red, white and blue theme for the American flag.
 The layers of colored rice looked really cool in my milk bottles.

 Since I did not want to waste rice – even colorfully dyed rice – I started using it in meals after the holiday.
 It turns out rice dyed red and blue makes purple rice when cooked!
 You just can’t get around those rules of color blending.

 We ate very colorful stir fry for MONTHS.

 This time, I think we’ll be eating a lot of soup.